litansh/flask-list-aws-resources/README.md

 - ELB - listening on ports 80 & 443
 - Public route53 hosted zone and CNAME entry for the ELB

+Navigate to ops/terraform directory and run terraform commands.
+Please remember to refactor variable files and others per to your account etc.

 ## AWS API
 Created a script in Python to present a list EC2, RDS, Security-Groups and EBS services per region.